-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 Packing a tree-mendous punch into its tiny form, baby Groot has come to sway you all this Christmas on its moving beats, and yet, take care of your precious belongings at the same time!

-Ragnarok, the ultimate battle of everlasting time is soon to begin, and we have just the source of empowerment for you in this Thor Ragnarok Action Figures set from the Marvel Legends Series.
-The set includes 6 individually packaged and stunningly detailed action figures of the Asgardian Thunder God, Thor, Hela, Loki, and Ares.
+Ragnarok, the ultimate battle of everlasting time is soon to begin, and we have just the source of empowerment for you in this Ragnarok Action Figures set from the Marvel Legends Series.
+The set includes 6 individually packaged and stunningly detailed action figures of the Asgardian Thunder God, Hela, Loki, and Ares.

-Spanning the history of the Marvel comics and the movies, these 6-inches scale action figures also include pieces to construct an awesome larger figure!
+Spanning the history of the Marvel comics and the films, these 6-inches scale action figures also include pieces to construct an awesome larger figure!

 - Movie-inspired design